nishchay/translations/static/english/learningCenter/v2.0/exceptionHandling.md

         ->getType();
 ```

 If exception has occurred before route method is called then calling `Processor::getStageDetail('object')` throws exception.

-There always be `@Response` for all routes.
-Even if we don't define `@Response` annotation on route, Nishchay assigns it with default response for the route.
+There always be `Response` for all routes.
+Even if we don't declare `Response` attribute on route, Nishchay assigns it with default response for the route.

 ##### Conflict

 When we try to define handler of same type then exception is thrown.
 Nishchay does not allow duplicate exception handler of same type.

 We can have only one global exception handler per application.
 There should be only one handler per context and scope.
-Suppose if we have already defined handler for scope named _Secure_, defining handler for scope again results in an exception.
+Suppose if we have already defined handler for scope named _Secure_, defining again handler for this scope, results in an exception.